How to Use curl

 Since curl is already installed on most computers, you can copy a code sample right from our docs and paste it into your terminal to send a ShipEngine API call.

-Give it a try with this sample, which returns your most recently created shipping label:
+Give it a try with this sample that returns your most recently created shipping label:

 curl -iX GET https://api.shipengine.com/v1/labels?page_size=1 \ -H 'API-Key: __YOUR_API_KEY_HERE__'